luapower/events/events.md

 This allows objects to register event handlers on other objects using `self` as tag so they can later remove them with `obj:off({nil, self})`.

+This method can be safely called inside any event handler, even to remove itself.